Lower Gastrointestinal (GI) Bleeding

 Treatment

-Treatment involves several steps.
+Treatment involves several steps:

-Your doctor might stop blood-thinning medications.
+Your doctor might recommend stopping blood-thinning medications.

 Important Points